Alexander Guchkov: Early years

 He became known for his hazardous acts, which also included volunteering for the Boer army in the Second Boer War under General Smuts, where he was wounded and taken prisoner.
 He also fought numerous duels.

 He was elected by the Moscow municipal Duma to be a member of the executive (Uprava), and took active part in the self-government of the city.
-During the Russo-Japanese War, he served in the Red Cross and in the Municipal Union for the organization of hospitals, and he was left to take care of the Russian wounded after the Battle of Mukden.
+During the Russo-Japanese War, he served in the Red Cross and in the Municipal Union for the organisation of hospitals, and he was left to take care of the Russian wounded after the Battle of Mukden.
 When the Russian Revolution of 1905 developed, he took part in the meetings of Zemstvo representatives, but did not join the Cadets, whom he considered to be too doctrinaire and cosmopolitan.

 Guchkov wanted military reforms, including the transfer of certain controls from the court to the Duma and the government.
 Under Sergei Witte he was appointed as Minister of Trade and Industry.

 In October 1906, Guchkov became the head of the conservative liberal Union of 17 October.
-He had the hope that the Tsar's government would recognize the necessity of great reforms and work with the moderate liberals of the Zemstvos, while safeguarding the monarchical principle.
+He had the hope that the Tsar's government would recognise the necessity of great reforms and work with the moderate liberals of the Zemstvos, while safeguarding the monarchical principle.
 The Tsar signed the October Manifesto.
 Pyotr Stolypin was for some time in sympathy with that agenda, and even contemplated the formation of a ministry strengthened by leaders of public opinion, of whom Guchkov, Count Heyden and N. Lvov would have been prominent members.
-When this project came to grief, Guchkov continued to support Stolypin.
+When this project collapsed, Guchkov continued to support Stolypin.

 Guchkov was Chairman of the Duma's Committee of Imperial Defence, which had a veto over the military budget.
 In 1908 he condemned the diplomats' decision not to go in war in 1908, when Austria annexed Bosnia and Hercegovina.

 In the third Duma, elected on a restricted franchise, the Octobrists assumed the leading role.
 After Khomiakov's resignation in 1910, Guchkov was elected speaker.
 He attacked the "irresponsible influences" at the Russian court and the shortcomings of the Ministry of War in preparing for the inevitable conflict with Germany.
 As Stolypin became more and more violent and reactionary, the Octobrists lost their standing ground, and Guchkov eventually resigned the presidency of the Duma.
 He "lost faith in the possibility of peaceful evolution."